slandai2/aiie2025-Classifier/README.md

  ## Model

- We created a simple CNN model starting with 3 Convolutional Layers each of them followed by Max Pooling Layers.
+ We created a simple CNN model starting with 3 Convolutional Layers, each of them followed by Max Pooling Layers.
+After several convolutional and max pooling layers, a flatten layer was added.
+To help the model make decisions, we added a Dense layer with 512 neurons and ReLU activation, and finally a single output neuron with a sigmoid function — since we’re doing binary classification: muffin or chihuahua.

  ![Untitled](https://github.com/user-attachments/assets/c18c3d86-d3f7-47cd-afca-f756671a36b4)